Hosta spp.

 From Divisions

-Either way, you need to include a bit of the crown and roots of each section in order for it to survive.
+You need to include a bit of the crown and roots of each section for it to survive.
 Plant as you would a transplant, as described below.

 Keep the divisions well-watered for the first month.
 You’ve reduced the root structure, so the leaves aren’t being fed as much moisture as they’re used to.